Board of Directors

 Chief Executive Officer and Managing Director

 Dr Milner has been the CEO and Managing Director of Neurosciences Victoria since 2006.
 Andrew obtained his BSc (Hons) and MSc degrees at the University of Melbourne and his PhD at the John Curtin School of Medical Research at the Australian National University.

-Andrew is a Member of the Advisory Board of the Melbourne Neuroscience Institute at the University of Melbourne and the Chair of the Australian Research Infrastructure Network Advisory Group.
+Andrew is a Director of the Centre for Brain INjury Ltd., a Member of the Advisory Board of the Melbourne Neuroscience Institute at the University of Melbourne and the Chair of the Australian Research Infrastructure Network Advisory Group.

 He is a Fellow of the Australian Society for Microbiology and has worked in animal health and agriculture as Head of Molecular Biology at the Victorian Institute of Animal Science and subsequently as Operations Manager at Daratech Pty Ltd. In the medical arena, he has worked as Pricing Manager for Zeneca and AstraZeneca in Australia, as Director of Development and Commercialisation for Kendle (Australia) and as Managing Director of Mimotopes Pty Ltd.